aome510/hackernews-TUI/README.md

 - [x] make all commands customizable
 - [x] add a `View` to read the linked story in reader mode on the terminal.
 A list of possible suggestion can be found [here](https://news.ycombinator.com/item?id=26930466)
 - [ ] add commands to navigate parent comments and collapse a comment
+- [x] make all the configuration options optional
 - integrate [HackerNews Official APIs](https://github.com/HackerNews/API) for real-time updating, lazy-loading comments, and sorting stories
   - [x] lazy-loading comments
   - [x] front-page stories like the official site